 Having earlier participated as a member of a team that negotiated and drafted construction/lease agreements for the conversion of the former Bayview Women's Correctional Facility to "The Women's Building" offering numerous social services, we subsequently assisted their selected construction manger in connection with contract and subcontract agreements.

-Negotiated design-build documents for $110 million Alternate Care Facility project.
-The agreements were negotiated quickly with the US Government to allow for the emergency construction of the facility for treatment of patients affected by the COVID-19 pandemic.
+We negotiated design-build documents for a $110 million Alternate Care Facility project.
+The agreements were negotiated quickly with the U.S. Government to allow for the emergency construction of the facility for treatment of patients affected by COVID-19.